-Exhaust Gas Recirculation (EGR) System Operation
+Exhaust Gas Recirculation System Operation

-The exhaust gas recirculation (EGR) system (Figures 1 and 2) recirculates a portion of the exhaust gases into the intake manifold under average vehicle driving conditions to reduce combustion temperatures and exhaust gas NOx content.
+The exhaust gas recirculation (EGR) system (Figure 1) recirculates a portion of the exhaust gases into the intake manifold under average vehicle driving conditions to reduce combustion temperatures and exhaust gas NOx content.
 The amount of exhaust gas recirculated varies according to operating conditions and will be cut completely under:

-- · Engine starting condition
+- Engine starting condition

-- · Low engine coolant temperature condition
+- Low engine coolant temperature condition

 - Excessively high engine coolant temperature condition

 - · Engine idling condition

 - High engine speed condition

 - · Mass air flow sensor failure

-The exhaust gas recirculation (EGR) system on the Villager uses the exhaust gas recirculation/evaporative emission (EGR/EVAP) control solenoid valve to provide vacuum to both the EGR valve and the EVAP canister when commanded by the PCM.
-If the exhaust backpressure is sufficient to close the EGR backpressure transducer valve, vacuum is sent to the EGR valve and allows EGR gas to flow into the intake manifold.
-If the exhaust backpressure is not sufficient, the EGR backpressure transducer will remain open and allow vacuum from the EGR/EVAP control solenoid to vent to the atmosphere.
-Vehicles equipped with California emissions have separate solenoids for the EGR and EVAP systems.
+The EGR system on the Villager uses the EGR vacuum regulator solenoid valve to provide vacuum to the EGR valve when commanded by the PCM.
+If the exhaust backpressure is sufficient to close the EGR modulator valve, vacuum is sent to the EGR valve and allows EGR gas to flow into the intake manifold.
+If the exhaust backpressure is not sufficient, the EGR modulator will remain open and allow vacuum from the EGR vacuum regulator solenoid valve to vent to the atmosphere.

 The EGR system monitor, for OBD II regulations, uses an EGR temperature sensor to monitor the EGR system.
 The EGR temperature sensor is a thermister located in the EGR passageway.
 When hot exhaust gas is recirculated into the engine, the temperature at the EGR passageway increases.
 This increase is sensed by the EGR temperature sensor and a signal is sent to the PCM to indicate EGR flow.
 If the EGR temperature sensor does not detect EGR flow when commanded by the PCM after two consecutive trips, the malfunction indicator lamp (MIL) will be illuminated and a diagnostic trouble code (DTC) will be stored.
-The MIL will be turned off after three consecutive trips are completed with no malfunctions detected.
-The DTC will remain stored in the PCM memory until 80 trips have been completed without the same malfunction detected in the system.
+The MIL will be turned off after three consecutive trips are completed with no faults detected.
+The DTC will remain stored in the PCM memory until 80 trips have been completed without the same fault detected in the system.

 Item Part Number Description

-1 EGR/EVAP Control Solenoid
+1 EGR Vacuum Regulator Solenoid Valve

 2 Air Cleaner Housing

 3 Throttle Valve

 4 EGR Temperature Sensor

 5 EGR Valve

 6 EGR Backpressure Transducer

-7 EVAP Canister